-Customized Living Options Uniquely Designed (CLOUD).
-This model, renamed Community Inclusive Residential Supports (CIRS) and a pilot program under SCDDSN, is designed to promote personal development and independence in people with disabilities by creating a customized transition from 24 hour supervised living to a semi-independent living arrangement.
-Residents are responsible for selecting support providers, house mates, and housing.
+Community Inclusive Residential Supports (CIRS).
+This model, previously named Customized Living Options Uniquely Designed (CLOUD), was created to promote personal development and independence in people with disabilities by creating a customized transition from 24 hour supervised living to a semi-independent living arrangement.
+Participants are responsible for selecting support providers, house mates, and housing.11